 Plagiarizing

 You know the definition of plagiarism—using someone else’s words, work, or ideas and passing them off as your own.
 Some plagiarism is intentional.
 Using an essay-writing service, for example, is obviously and intentionally plagiarism.
-It’s wrong, and we all know it, so I don’t have much to say about it here.
+So is using AI to write your paper when your instructor has told you not to.
+These acts are wrong, and we all know it, so I don’t have much to say about them here.

 However, the majority of plagiarism—at least in first-year college classes—is inadvertent.
 It usually happens when a student is trying to paraphrase, quote, or cite a source, but they fail to do so correctly.
 Let’s take each of these in turn.